-Reach out to see if the blogger is open to a relationship.
-Maybe they’ll provide a review in exchange for a free visit to your business, or you can set up an affiliate-style arrangement where they make a little money every time one of their readers comes to your business because of hearing about it through the blog.
+Identify relevant bloggers in your city, and reach out to see if they’re open to a relationship.
+Maybe they’ll provide a review in exchange for a free visit to your business, or you can set up an affiliate-style arrangement where they make a little money every time one of their readers makes a purchase because they heard about it through the blog.

 If you can work out an arrangement that you both consider beneficial, they’ll have a good reason to mention you on their blog and you’ll earn a new link.

 A lot of websites that have a local focus will write round-up posts highlighting the best businesses of different types – think titles like “The Best Brunch Spots in Chicago” or “The Best Coworking Spaces in Austin.”

 Think of different categories your business could fall into and see if there are any local round-up blog posts you could be a fit for.
 For any you find, reach out to the author to see if they’re aware of your business and willing to consider an addition to the list.